JHU-PL-Lab/www-fpse/lecture/specification-test.md

 <a name = "quickcheck"></a>
 TODO: replace with qcheck

-## Random Testing aka Property-Based Testing aka Quickcheck
+## Random Testing aka Property-Based Testing aka Quickchecking

 * Recall that Quickchecking is making up some random data to test our code
 * To use random testing we need to know when the code is working on that random data